Russia shells Ukrainian city inundated by dam collapse after Zelenskyy visit

 Russian President Vladimir Putin “has no plans at the current moment” to visit the affected Moscow-occupied areas, Kremlin spokesman Dmitry Peskov told journalists.

-Regional Gov. Vladimir Soldo, who was installed by Moscow to oversee the area that Russia occupies, accused Ukrainian troops of firing at an evacuation point in Hola Prystan, a Russian-occupied town.
-Soldo said in a Telegram post that two people, including a pregnant 33-year-old woman, were killed and that two others were wounded.
+Regional Gov. Vladimir Saldo, who was installed by Moscow to oversee the area that Russia occupies, accused Ukrainian troops of firing at an evacuation point in Hola Prystan, a Russian-occupied town.
+Saldo said in a Telegram post that two people, including a pregnant 33-year-old woman, were killed and that two others were wounded.
 It was not immediately possible to verify his account.

 Fighting has intensified along the more than 1,000-kilometer (620-mile) front line from Kherson on the Black Sea to Ukraine's border with Russia — in what some experts and officials say could be part of a long-expected Ukrainian counteroffensive.
 Kyiv has said it won't announce the start of any such campaign.